 1. Press Windows key+S and then type the “Network Connections“.

-3. You have to note down which network adapter driver you are using.
+3. Simply note down the network adapter driver you are using.

-7. In order to uninstall the adapter, right-click on the network adapter you are using and then click on “Uninstall device“.
+7. In order to uninstall the adapter, right-click on the problematic adapter and then click on the “Uninstall device“.

 Now, the network adapter driver will be uninstalled from your system.